jiachenyee/SwiftUI-Academy-AV-System/README.md

 # SUTD-SP SwiftUI Nano Academy AV System
 ## I had an idea at 1 AM

-Look, an app that can manage the entire AV set up.
+Look!
+An app that can manage the entire AV set up.
+I'm not entirely sure why I built this, but it was quite a good idea at 1 AM.
+Editing this at 8 AM, I'm not _entirely_ sure if it was worth the effort but it was quite funny.
 - Welcome state that has a nice animating gradient, I guess.
 - Connect Apple TV as source via HDMI capture card.
 - Customizable Holding Slides.